chrissherlock/inside-libreoffice/operating_system_layer.md

 \(We will get to `osl::Condition` soon\)

-The unit test creates 50 threads which each wait on one global condition variable.
+The unit test creates 50 `Thread` instances, which each call the `create()` function.
+It then has each thread instance wait on one global condition variable.
 Once all the threads have been created the main thread sets the global condition variable, which "wakes up" all of the created threads and the main thread then waits for 20 seconds to give each of the threads time to complete fully before the program in turn terminates itself.

 The [unit test function](http://opengrok.libreoffice.org/xref/core/sal/qa/osl/thread/test_thread.cxx#53) is: